ZumDeWald/intl-dates/README.md

 ## What can I get out of this package

-This hook returns an object with various date related information allowing you to simply grab it and arrange it as you need.<br>
+This hook returns an object named 'dates' with various date related information allowing you to simply grab it and arrange it as you need. ([see example below](#examples))<br>
 The object returned by this React hook contains the following ket/value pairs:

 - dateDMY: (String containing the current date in the following format: "DD-MM-YYYY")